rolling-scopes-school/tasks/react/modules/tasks/final.md

 - For the authentication you should use Firebase with the email/password sign-in method.
 Please, check this [article](https://blog.logrocket.com/user-authentication-firebase-react-apps/)
 - Client-side validation should be implemented (email and password strength - minimum 8 symbols, at least one letter, one digit, one special character, Unicode passwords must be supported)
 - Upon successful login, the user should be redirected to the RESTfull client
-- If the user is already logged in and tries to reach these routes, they should be redirected to the Main page
+- If the user has been logged in already and tries to reach these routes, they should be redirected to the Main page

 ### RESTfull client

 - This route should be private.
 - Header should be visible.
 - Method selector.
-Selected method should be reflected in the application url (e.g. http://restclient.com/GET), for more details check the next section.
+Selected method should be reflected in the application url (e.g. http://restclient.com/GET), for more details, please, check the next section.
 - Endpoint (url) input.
 - Request body editor / JSON viewer.
 It will be used in the response section in read-only mode.
+Should support prettifying.
 Please, mind that request body editor should support at least JSON and the plain text.
 Support of the XML syntax is not mandatory.
 - Variables editor section.
 - Headers editor section.
 - Response section.
 Should be read only.
+Should contain information about HTTP response code and the response status.

 #### Routing on RESTfull client